humanmade/altis-cms/docs/block-editor.md

 ### Features

-Altis Reusable Blocks includes new features and improvements both for the creation and the discovery/usage of reusable blocks.
+Altis Reusable Blocks includes features and improvements both for the creation and the discovery/usage of reusable blocks.

 #### Relationship and usage tracking